-Notwithstanding any other provision of law, the clerk of the district court, or the clerk of any other court of record, shall charge and collect the following fees for services by them respectively rendered and none others, except as otherwise provided by law: subsequent pages (each) ......\$0.50 Certifying to any instrument (each) ......\$0.50 Authentication of court records ...... \$5.00 Receiving and paying out money in pursuance of law or order of court In any case which has been on file and pending without activity for a period of five (5) years and in which there is on hand, unexpended, a balance of deposits for costs, there shall be a charge annually thereafter for accounting, to be deducted from any such balance, Application, issuing, entering return and recording marriage license if the applicants submit a certificate that states the applicants have completed the premarital counseling program pursuant to Section 2 Application, issuing, entering return and recording marriage license if the applicants do not submit a certificate that states the applicants have completed the premarital counseling program pursuant to Section 2 of this act .......\$25.00 Conveyance of full-blood Indian heirs to interest in inherited lands, same to be accounted for as other fees ...... \$5.00 Posting notice outside the courthouse .......\$10.00 Mailing, by any type of mail, writs, warrants, orders, process, command or notice for each person ......\$7.00 except ordinary mailing of first-class mail in probate cases, for each For filing and indexing of disclaimers other than in pending probate or civil cases pursuant to the provisions of Section 751 et seq. of Title 60 of the Oklahoma Statutes .......\$5.00 Amended by Laws 1997, c.
+Notwithstanding any other provision of law, the clerk of the district court, or the of any other court of record, shall charge and collect the following fees for service them respectively rendered and none others, except as otherwise provided by s by Approving bond or undertaking, including certificate and seal.
+Making copy of an instrument of record or on file, first page. subsequent pages (each) \$1.00 \$0.50 Certifying to any instrument (each) Authentication of court records Receiving and paying out money in pursuance of law or order of court • 1% provided, however, that such charge shall not exceed 0.00.
+In any case which has been on file and pending without activity for a period of five (5) years and in which there is on hand, unexpended, a balance of deposits for costs, there shall be a charge annually thereafter for accounting, to be deducted from any such balance, and to the extent available therefor, an annual fee of \$3.00 Application, issuing, entering return and recording marriage license if the applicants submit a certificate that states the applicants have completed the premarital counseling program pursuant to Section 2 of this act 1 ቁ ፍ ሰብ Application, issuing, entering return and recording marriage license if ,,,, the applicants do not submit a certificate that states the applicants have completed the premarital counseling program pursuant to Section 2 of this act 25.00 Conveyance of full-blood Indian heirs to interest in inherited lands, same to be accounted for as other fees \$ 5 00 Storage and indexing of wills • Posting notice outside the courthouse Mailing, by any type of mail, writs, warrants, orders, process, com- mand or notice for each person \$7.00 except ordinary mailing of first-class mail in probate cases, for each case \$ 7 ሰሳ For the actual cost of all postage in each case in excess of

+Amended by Laws 1997, c.
 400, § 9, eff.
 July 1, 1997; Laws 1999, c.
 174, § 3, eff.
 Nov.
 1, 1999.